-1.3.2.
-Commercial
+1.3.2 Commercial

 Two species of scallop, Pink Scallop (Chlamys rubida) and Spiny Scallop (Chlamys hastata) are harvested from in-shore waters in the commercial trawl fishery.
 From 2000 up to and including the 2014/15 season, DFO licensed the commercial scallop by trawl fishery with a non-transferable exploratory licence.
 A non-transferable commercial licence category ZR was reinstated in the 2016/17 season following the NEFP.
 Up to seven participants were eligible for the exploratory fishery opportunity and now there are four.
-Three have been active in recent years.
+In 2022/23, a process was introduced for nominating ZR licence eligibilities to another individual.
+Three licence holders have been active in recent years.

-1.3.3.
-Aquaculture
+1.3.3 Aquaculture

-DFO licenses aquaculture activities for scallop but harvest of cultured product is not conducted by trawl gear.
-In 2021, 200 of the 478 shellfish aquaculture sites in BC are licensed to culture scallops.
+DFO licenses aquaculture activities for scallop, but harvest of cultured product is not conducted by trawl gear.
+In 2022, 199 of the 482 shellfish aquaculture sites in BC are licensed to culture scallops.
 The focus of aquaculture effort on scallop is Weathervane Scallop (Patinopecten caurinus), Pacific Scallop (Patinopecten spp), and Japanese Scallop (Mizuhopecten yessoensis).

-1.3.4.
-Recreational
+1.3.4 Recreational